History, Perfumes

 As trade and cultural exchanges flourished, the art of perfumery spread to Greece and Rome, becoming an essential part of their societies.

-These notes are categorized into three main types: top notes, middle notes (also known as heart notes) and base notes.
+These notes are categorised into three main types: top notes, middle notes (also known as heart notes) and base notes.
 The relationship of these notes over time creates the fragrance’s overall character and longevity.

-Over time, fragrances have evolved and perfumers continue to explore new ingredients and innovative techniques to create captivating scents.
+Over time, fragrances have evolved, and perfumers continue to explore new ingredients and innovative techniques to create captivating scents.

 Beyond personal use, fragrances have found their way into other industries, such as aromatherapy, where certain scents are believed to have therapeutic effects on mood and emotions.